tomosh22/practical-2/README.md

 **plot**

-plots a graph of frequency against taxa for every protein in the large uniprot file
+plots a graph of frequency against taxa for every protein

+**plotpie**

+plots a pie chart showing the proportion of different taxa